raddaoui/kubernetes_RBAC_QUOTA/docs/rbac.md

 ## RBAC API Objects

-One basic Kubernetes feature is that all its resources are modeled API objects, which allow CRUD (Create, Read, Update, Delete) operations.
+One basic Kubernetes fe
+ature is that all its resources are modeled API objects, which allow CRUD (Create, Read, Update, Delete) operations.
 Examples of resources are Pods, PersistentVolumes, Configmaps, Deployment, Nodes, Secrets, Namespaces, etc.

 The operation which can be performed over these resource are